patriciatran/LakeMendota-PairedOmics/README.md

 ## 🧬 Data Availability

 The MAGs can be accessed on BioProject PRJNA758276.
 Under this Bioproject can be accessed all the 431 prokaryotic metagenome-assembled genomes, and the processed 16 RNA-seq samples.
-The phage genomes can be accessed at 10.6084/m9.figshare.22213846. (note to reviewers: private link is [https://figshare.com/s/9502a09fdba078edda07](https://figshare.com/s/9502a09fdba078edda07) ).
+The phage genomes can be accessed at 10.6084/m9.figshare.22213846.
+(note to readers: this will be available after publications - reviewers are sent a private repo link)